Prescription of the Robin spectrum: Introduction

 where $\lambda_k^\mathcal{D}(M,g)$ is the $k$-th eigenvalue of the Dirichlet Laplacian, to bridge our previous Dirichlet prescription results \cite{HW} to the current Robin framework.

 In contrast to higher-dimensional manifolds, surfaces exhibit intrinsic spectral limitations due to topological constraints.
 Let $X$ be a compact surface with $b \ge 1$ boundary components and Euler characteristic $\chi(X)$.
-When $\chi(X)+b <0$, Besson established in \cite{Be18} the following multiplicity bound,
+When $\chi(X)+b <0$, Berdnikov established in \cite{Be18} the following multiplicity bound,

 This inequality imposes a fundamental restriction: arbitrary finite spectral prescription becomes impossible on such surfaces.
 However, by following the same strategy used in the proof of Theorem \ref{prevalueRobin}, we are still able to extend the main result in \cite[Theorem 1.1]{H} to the Robin case and obtain the following partial prescription result: